 AWS itself is a cloud-computing tool.
 Which may take up system resources and impact the performance of the user.
 It is easy to implement.
 However, it may still be a disadvantage in the same cases as some company policies do not allow AWS.
 Besides, it can be longer than loading from Google Drive since the data source is separate.

-If the data is sorted in a relational database like MySQL or other.
+If the data is sorted in a relational database like MySQL or another.
 It would be a good approach to collaborate your Colab notebook directly to the database.
 SQLAlchemy is a package, which permits the user to send SQL queries to the relational database.
 This would permit to have well-organized data in a distinct SQL environment.
 While keeping only the Python operations in the Colab notebook.

 It would be impossible to use Relational Data Storage with disorganized data.
 But a non-relational database may help in this scenario.
 Query execution time is high for a large volume Table.
 It may also cause problems to manage the database.
 If the user does not have any or if cannot easily share access.